Avalin/Pokemon-NBFC-Example-Scene/README.md

 ### Hand-In 1:
 - Camera has a "boaty" movement
-- 3D model shader problems on all animated characters
+- 3D model shader problems on all animated characters (I'm no 3D artist, and had to give up attempting to fix this)

 ### Hand-In 2:
 - Camera height at spawn vs camera height when teleporting issue